Earn while you learn

 - What skills would you like to gain from your part-time job?

 - What is your most reliable and realistic source of transportation to get to work?

-You can begin searching for a part-time job on one of these reputable, helpful websites:
+Search for a part-time job on one of these reputable, helpful websites:

-SnagAJob - based in Richmond, Virginia, this site helps hourly workers find jobs they love — and helps hourly employers find the best people for their jobs.
+SnagAJob: Based in Richmond, Virginia, this site helps hourly workers find jobs they love — and helps hourly employers find the best people for their jobs.